Which Equation Is The Inverse Of Y X2 16

 Conclusion

 Finding the inverse of y = x² + 16 highlights the importance of understanding one-to-one functions and the implications for defining inverse functions.
 While a complete inverse for the entire domain doesn't exist, by restricting the domain, we can successfully derive an inverse function, which is a crucial step in various mathematical and scientific applications.
-The process involves swapping x and y, solving for y, and carefully considering the domain and range to guarantee that the resulting inverse is indeed a function.
+Which means the process involves swapping x and y, solving for y, and carefully considering the domain and range to guarantee that the resulting inverse is indeed a function.
 This understanding extends to broader concepts of function invertibility and has significant implications in diverse fields.